 Disadvantages of Capitalism

-Difference Between Capitalism, Socialism, Communism, and Fascism|
+|Differences: Capitalism, Socialism, Communism, and Fascism|

-|Factors of production are owned by||Individuals||Everyone||Everyone||Everyone|
+|Factors of production are owned by:||Individuals||Everyone||Everyone||Everyone|

-|Factors of production are valued for||Profit||Usefulness to people||Usefulness to people||Nation-building|
+|Factors of production provide:||Profit||Usefulness to people||Usefulness to people||Nation-building|

-|Allocation decided by||Supply and demand||Central plan||Central plan||Central plan|
+|Allocation decided by:||Supply and demand||Central plan||Central plan||Central plan|

-|From each according to his||Market decides||Ability||Ability||Value to the nation|
+|Each gives according to:||Market||Ability||Ability||Value to the nation|

 Capitalism vs. Socialism